domotruc/wp-editor-kbd-shortcuts/README.md

-This plugin lets you save your posts, pages, theme and plugin files in the most natural way: pressing Ctrl+S (or Cmd+S on Mac).

 ## Description

-This plugin adds the following keyboard shortcuts when editing posts and pages:
+This plugin adds keyboard shortcuts when editing posts and pages under WordPress sites:

 * Ctrl+S (or Cmd+S for Mac): save
 * Ctrl+P (or Cmd+P for Mac): preview